scottweaver/scala-interview/interview-questions.md

 3. The structures with both `map` and `flatmap` have a special term that describes them relative to functional programming.
 What is that term?

 4. What is a type class?
 Give me an example of a good use of a type class.

+## Specific frameworks
+1. ScalaZ has the concept of the `\/` sometimes refered to as a disjunction.
+What data structure in Scala is disjunction analagous too?
+What makes the disjunction different from its Scala conterpart?